johnwcowan/r7rs-work/CoreSexps.md

 `(write-textual `obj [*port*])
 `(write-binary `obj [*port*])

-`read-length-limit` (parameter)

-Limit on the length of list, string, bytevector, and binary objects read.
-An error is signaled if the limit is violated.

-`read-depth-limit` (parameter)

-Limit on the depth of structures read.
-An error is signaled if the limit is violated.
+`conversion-failure` (object)

+A unique object used to report conversion failures.

+`(conversion-failure? `*obj*`)`

-`read-conversion` (parameter)
+`core-read-conversion` (parameter)

 Procedure to be called when an object with unknown tag or type code is read.
-Accepts a Core object and returns the appropriate Scheme object, or `#f` if none (in which case the read operation fails).
+Accepts a Core object and returns the appropriate Scheme object, or `conversion-failure` if none (in which case the read operation fails).

-`write-conversion` (parameter)
+`core-write-conversion` (parameter)

-Procedure to be called when an object of unknown Scheme type is to be written.
+Procedure to be called when an object that does not belong to any Scheme type known to the implementation is to be written.
-Accepts a Scheme object and returns a Core object with an integer code or string tag and a number, string, bytevector, or list to serialize.
+Accepts a Scheme object and returns a Core object with an integer code or string tag and a number, string, bytevector, or list to serialize, or `#f` if the code/tag is standalone.
-Returns `#f` if no known serialization (in which case the write operation fails).
+Returns `conversion-failure` if there is no known serialization (in which case the write operation fails).

 ## Basic syntax